Saturday, June 7, 2025

 I went to the nearby red house to ask the gentleman of the house to help me fend the boat from the metal posts.

-It was easier to exit Otter Creek since I was more comfortable with the creek and the current was in my favour.
-I did 7 nM in 50 minutes.
+It was easier to exit Otter Creek since I was more comfortable with the creek, and the current was in my favour.
+I did 7 nm in 50 minutes.

 I headed to Burlington, but it was threatening to rain all afternoon, so I decided to anchor.
 My choices were Quacker Smith, Shelbourne, or take a mooring ball at Burlington.
 The rain started, and Quacker Smith was the closest, so I went there.